-The outlines of his career are well known, summarized by pirate historian Colin Woodard as ‘Fight smart, harm few, score big.’
+Pirate historians have traced Bellamy’s career, summarized by Colin Woodard as ‘Fight smart, harm few, score big.’

 Robin Hood of the Sea

 Bellamy and his crew captured 53 ships before he died in a shipwreck at 28.
-He was called Black Sam because he eschewed the fashion for powdered wigs and wore his black hair tied with a black satin bow.
-He was tidy and polite, dressed in fancy clothes, and he always wore four dueling pistols in his sash.
+They called him Black Sam Bellamy because he eschewed the fashion for powdered wigs and wore his black hair tied with a black satin bow.
+He had good manners, dressed neatly in fancy clothes, and he always wore four ornate dueling pistols in his sash.

-He called himself ‘Robin Hood of the Sea’ and his men called themselves ‘Robin Hood’s men.’
+Black Sam Bellamy called himself ‘Robin Hood of the Sea,’ and his men called themselves ‘Robin Hood’s men.’
 There is no record of him ever killing a captive, and he often returned captured ships and cargo if they didn’t suit his purpose.

-No one knows how Bellamy ended up on board a British ship.
-He may have been grabbed by a press gang.
+No one knows how Black Sam Bellamy ended up on board a British ship.
+A press gang may have grabbed him.
 In the early 18th century, Britain didn’t have anywhere near enough sailors.
-Country boys were tricked into signing up or simply kidnapped and forced on board ships.
-Once in service, sailors were routinely cheated of their wages.
-They were given vague IOUs instead of wages, or they were paid for their last voyage just before they left port for the next, or they simply weren’t paid at all.
+The press gangs tricked country boys into signing up or simply kidnapped and forced them on board ships.

-Bellamy sailed to Cape Cod in 1714 or early 1715 to seek his fortune, arriving in Eastham where he may have had relatives.
-There he had an affair with the beautiful Maria Hallett, who was all of 15.
+Black Sam Bellamy sailed to Cape Cod in 1714 or early 1715 to seek his fortune, arriving in Eastham where he may have had relatives.
+There he had an affair with the beautiful Maria Hallett, all of 15.
 After impregnating Maria he sailed to Florida to recover Spanish treasure with his friend from Rhode Island, Paulsgrave Williams.
 Others got to the treasure first.

 The two men turned to piracy under Benjamin Hornigold, but the crew mutinied and elected Bellamy as their captain.